chaoss/wg-dei/README.md

 about the metrics used or to be used.
 This is the same method as when updating the software side of the project.

-## Maintainers
+## Contributors

+**Maintainers**

 - [Daniel Izquierdo Cortazar](https://github.com/dicortazar)
 - [Emma Irwin](https://github.com/emmairwin)
 - [Dawn Foster](https://github.com/geekygirldawn)
 - [Georg Link](https://github.com/georglink)

+**Core Contributors**

+- Matt Germonprez
+- Nicole Huesman

+The criteria for becoming a core contributor is to participate at least once per month over a period of 3 months.
+Participation could include providing feedback in the weekly D&I meetings, providing feedback on docs, or making other contributions on GitHub (commits / issues).
+People not participating over a 3 month period may be removed as core contributors.

-If you'd like to be on our squad, just go through the [issue list](https://github.com/chaoss/wg-diversity-inclusion/issues) and fix some. :tada:
+If you'd like to be on our squad, an easy way to start is by going through the [issue list](https://github.com/chaoss/wg-diversity-inclusion/issues) and fixing some. :tada:

 ## Related Works